Unpacking Shinsei (新生) AKATSUKI; An Extended Translation Note and Analysis

 Okinawa is one of the most critical strategic points in the East China Sea.
 Located south of mainland Japan, it is a vulnerable point that can be exploited by other nations; this was the primary reason it was annexed in 1879.
 Currently, its position in the First Island Chain and its increased United States presence helps contain and push back Chinese military movement and naval activity.

-As laid out in the History of the Ryukyu Kingdom Timeline page,5 a long period of time for the Ryukyu Kingdom was spent as both a tributary state to Qing China and a vassal of Japan (1609-1879).
+As laid out, a long period of time for the Ryukyu Kingdom was spent as both a tributary state to Qing China and a vassal of Japan (1609-1879).
 To access and maintain trade with Qing China during this period, Japan took steps to present Ryukyu as culturally and politically independent.
 They did this by enforcing de-Japanification policies.
 However, as Japan modernized and expanded its empire during the Meiji Restoration centuries later, it began to make historical claims over Ryukyu.
 By going back on its previous stance, Japan could legitimize its annexation of the Ryukyus.

 China does not officially claim Okinawa.
 However, it has begun to challenge Japan’s right to sovereignty by highlighting the historical precedent above, alongside Okinawa’s distinct culture and identity.
 Given the First Island Chain tactic, the US-Japan Security Treaty, and the fact that Okinawa hosts major U.S. military bases (making it critical for America’s presence in Asia), this strategy serves China’s interests: China is able to weaken the U.S.-Japan alliance’s influence in the East China Sea without actually provoking military conflict.